johnfraserss/ICS4U/Assignments/03 - Functions/README.md

 ------------------
 A basic working program that demonstrates your knowledge of the functions given above (including documentation)

+**Note: There is an example file called Circle.pde (check up top) you can check for more standard commenting/documentation practices**
 Due Date(s)
 -------------
 February 18th